gary-dalton/RCleaningData/CodeBook.md

 ##Description of the variables in the _summarySamsungActivity.txt_ file

 The file contains a data.frame with 180 observations of 68 variables.
+All data has been normalised into a range between -1 and 1.

 - Subject
 - Activity